inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

   <summary>What Asymptotic Analysis is? | <b>Click to expand</b></summary>
 </br>

 **Asymptotic analysis** of an algorithm refers to defining the mathematical boundation/framing of its run-time performance.

-Using asymptotic analysis, we can very well conclude the best case, average case, and worst case scenario of an algorithm.
+- Using asymptotic analysis, we can very well conclude the best case, average case, and worst case scenario of an algorithm.

+- Complexity analysis is effectively used to determine how "good, efficent, scalable, fits the design case best" an algorithm is and whether it's "better" than another one.

+- determining how efficient an algorithm is usually involves finding both the **time** complexity and **space** complexity of an Algorithm.

+  ---

+- in order to be able to to indicate the correct Asymptotic Analysis of an algorithm there are some rules that you need to follow:

+  1.
+  2.
+  3.
+  4.
+  5.

 </details>